10.4 Quality and innovation in youth work

 So far there has been only one attempt at research in the area of youth work – a survey of youth work providers conducted by the Croatian Employment Service in 2016.
 The survey was standardized and it is used generally with employers as a first step in the process of creating occupational and qualification standards.
 The survey targeted managers of youth work organizations and it focused on the scope of work of their employees - youth workers - tasks they normally perform, competences necessary for these tasks, working condition, etc.

 The Central State Office for Demography and Youth has secured funds from the European Social Fund to carry out a comprehensive analysis of the state of the art of youth work in Croatia within the Supporting the development of youth work in Croatia project.
 The plan was to use the results of the research, derived from the perspectives of youth work providers, other youth organizations and young people themselves, as a basis for the development of a coherent occupational and qualification framework for the youth worker profession.
 Originally, the research was supposed to be implemented by the end of 2017 but it was finalized in 2020.
-The Central Office organized several online presentations of the findings, mainly to representatives of youth organizations, the research report is expected to be published in 2021.
+The Central Office organized several online presentations of the findings, mainly to representatives of youth organizations, the research report is published in 2021.

 It should be noted that the Agency for Mobility and EU Programmes collects and publishes youth work best practices in order to facilitate learning in the sector and to contribute to better quality of youth work activities.

 There are no specific youth work policies but a few measures targeting youth work in the expired National Youth Programme (2013-2017).
 National youth programmes are usually developed in a participative way, with young people taking part in several ways.
 Usually, they are targeted in research which precedes the development of a youth programme.
 Representatives of youth organizations normally make up the majority of thematic working groups in the process of drafting measures for the programme.
-They are also present as members of the Youth Council of the Croatian Government which is involved in the monitoring and evaluation of the implementation of a youth programme and other youth policy strategic documents.
+They are also present as members of the Youth Council of the Croatian Government (Savjet za mlade Vlade Republike Hrvatske) which is involved in the monitoring and evaluation of the implementation of a youth programme and other youth policy strategic documents.

 Increasingly, young people are participating in youth policy issues, which include youth work, through the mechanism of the EU Youth Dialogue.